Hi, I am a recently graduated PhD candidate in behavioral marketing from Bocconi University and am on the job market.

 Recently, gender-ambiguous (non-binary) voices have been added to voice assistants to combat gender stereotypes and foster inclusion.
 However, if people react negatively to such voices, these laudable efforts may be counterproductive.
 In five preregistered studies (N = 3,684) we find that people do react negatively, rating products described by narrators with gender-ambiguous voices less favorably than when they are described by clearly male or female narrators.
 This is due to the voices creating a feeling of unease related to difficulty understanding the gender of the narrator, what we call social disfluency, that spills over to affect evaluations of the products being described.
 These effects are best explained by low familiarity with voices that sound ambiguous.
 Thus, initial negative reactions can be overcome with more exposure.

-(02/04) Disfluency Increases Reliance on Heuristic Cues in Consumer Choice
+(02/03) Disfluency Increases Reliance on Heuristic Cues in Consumer Choice

-with Kurt Munz
+with Kurt Munz (Bocconi University)

-Best Presentation Award at 8th Mediterranean Symposium for Consumer Behavior Research Conference, ie Business School
+Best Presentation Award at 8th Mediterranean Symposium for Consumer Behavior Research Conference, ie Business School (2022)

 Manuscript in preparation for submission to Journal of Marketing